 #9 TAKE THE TIME TO EXPLORE YOUR OWN INTERESTS AND THINK WHAT YOU REALLY WANT

 In the vast majority of cases, divorce is a contradictory situation.
-In order to minimize confusion, quarrels and endless discussions, you need to be sure of what you want to achieve and, if possible, you must clearly state it, leaving no room for doubt.
-We must not think that we can guess what the other person may or may not want, could do, etc. It is necessary to ask precise questions and demand equally precise answers.
-If, for example, you want to stay in the family home and be the parent of the children, it is important to say it.
+In order to minimize the confusion, arguments and interminable arguments, you need to be sure of what you want to achieve and, if possible, state it clearly, leaving no room for doubt.
+Don't think you can guess what the other person may or may not want, might do, etc. We need to ask precise questions and demand equally precise answers.
+If, for example, you want to stay in the family home and be the placing parent of the children, it is important to say so.

-In meetings, both formal and informal, you need to explain your reasons in the best possible way in a calm, civil and reasonable way, always leaving room for an agreement.
+In meetings, formal and informal, it is necessary to explain one's reasons in the best possible way in a calm, civil and reasonable way, always leaving room for an agreement.

 #10 THINK POSITIVE

 It's certainly easier said than done, isn't it?
 Things may not be the same, but finding new businesses and friends and moving forward with reasonable expectations will make this transition period easier.
 Flexibility is needed.
 If you have children, family traditions will still be important, but some may have to be changed or adapted.
 Creating new family activities is often a solution.